Elizabeth Boleyn, Countess of Wiltshire: 1519–1536

 Elizabeth remained in her daughter's household throughout her time as queen consort.
 Tradition has it that Anne's daughter, Elizabeth I, was named after her maternal grandmother.
 However, it is more likely that she was named after Henry's mother, Elizabeth of York, although the possibility that she was named after both grandmothers cannot be ruled out.

 Elizabeth Boleyn sided with the rest of the family when her eldest daughter, Mary, was banished in 1535 for eloping with a commoner, William Stafford.
 Mary had initially expected her sister's support (Anne had been Mary's only confidante within the Boleyn family since 1529), but Anne was furious at the breach of etiquette and refused to receive her.

 Only a year later, the family was overtaken by a greater scandal.
 Elizabeth's younger daughter, Anne, and her only living son, George, were executed on charges of treason, adultery, and incest.
 Anne's two chief biographers, Eric Ives and Retha Warnicke, both concluded that these charges were fabricated.
 They also agree that the King wanted to marry Jane Seymour.
 Beyond this obvious fact, the sequence of events is unclear and historians are divided about whether the key motivation for Anne's downfall was her husband's hatred of her or her political ambitions.
 Despite the claims of several recent novels, academic historians agree that Anne was innocent and faithful to her husband.
 Nonetheless, the judges obeyed the King, condemning Anne, George Boleyn and four others to death.
 Elizabeth's husband Thomas Boleyn and brother Thomas Howard, 3rd Duke of Norfolk provided no help to the condemned.
 The accused men were beheaded by the axe on 17 May 1536 and Anne was executed by a French swordsman two days later.

 Later life and death

 Following the annihilation of the family's ambitions, Elizabeth retired to the countryside.
-She died only two years after her two younger children and her husband died the following year.
+She died only two years after her two younger children.
+Her husband died the following year.
 Elizabeth is buried in the Howard family chapel at St Mary's Church, Lambeth.
 The church, decommissioned in 1972, is now the Garden Museum.